Person Centered Tech’s Team

-In her free time Liz likes to paint watercolors, admire street art, quote “The Office,” lift weights, and dismantle antiquated systems that limit human growth and change.
+In her free time Liz likes to paint watercolors, admire street art, quote “The Office,” weight train, spend time with her foster brothers and sisters, and dismantle antiquated systems that limit human growth and change.

 Kelly Arthur, MA, MS, NCC, LPC & LMFT Intern, CADC I is a therapist in private practice in Portland.
 She moonlights as Person Centered Tech’s instructional designer, drawing from a skill base that hearkens back to her former life in corporate America.

 Kelly is a militant English major (pro-Oxford comma, of course!), a native Oregonian, an avid board game player, and a great lover of the human experience.

 Aaron Good, MS, CRC, LPC Intern is a counselor in private practice, focusing on career, purpose, and identity.
 Aaron originally hails from Evanston, Illinois but has been settled in Portland for more than two decades.